fieldtrip/website/references_papers.md

     /references_to_review_papers_and_teaching_material/
 ---

 This page contains a list of background reading/studying material.
 If you know of good papers or other material, please add it by clicking on the "edit this page" link at the bottom.
+If you are looking for specific algorithms, please see the [references to implemented methods](/references_methods).

 If you are new to FieldTrip, please start by reading the reference paper [FieldTrip: Open Source Software for Advanced Analysis of MEG, EEG, and Invasive Electrophysiological Data.](http://www.hindawi.com/journals/cin/2011/156869) or have a look at one of the introduction [videos](/video).